marnixk/swagger-scrape/README.md

 	app.use('/api-docs', swaggerUi.serve, swaggerUi.setup(swaggerDoc));

+### Reading multiple endpoint maps

+In certain situations you will require multiple endpoint maps to be parsed and converted into Swagger documentation.
+One example being when using a solution that allows both `publicEndpoints` and protected `endpoints`.
+Use the code below to allow for that:

+    const swaggerHost = process.env.SWAGGER_HOST || ('localhost:' + DEFAULT_PORT);
+    const swaggerEndpoints = SwaggerScrape.scrapeEndpoints("./", LambdaConfig.endpoints, SwaggerScrape.lambdaRoutes);
+    const publicSwaggerEndpoints = SwaggerScrape.scrapeEndpoints("./", LambdaConfig.publicEndpoints, SwaggerScrape.lambdaRoutes);
+    const swaggerDoc = SwaggerScrape.toSwaggerJson(appInfo, `${swaggerHost}`, "/", [...publicSwaggerEndpoints, ...swaggerEndpoints]);

+The code is scraped twice, and the resulting arrays in `swaggerEndpoints` and `publicSwaggerEndpoints` are combined when invoking the `toSwaggerJson` function.

 ## Annotating your code

 What follows is a completely annotated function that produces a proper swagger document: